givenscj/MCW-High-Performance-Computing/Hands-on lab/HOL step-by-step - High performance computing.md

                 },
     ```

 13. Save the JSON file by selecting Write Out by typing Control + O followed by Enter to leave the name set to job.json.
-Use Contol + X to quit nano.
+Use Control + X to quit nano.

 14. The template for the job is now ready for use by an end user.